Lake Isabelle, Brainard Lake Recreation Area, Indian Peaks Wilderness Area, Colorado

 Lake Isabelle is located 2.1 miles from Long Lake Trailhead in the Brainard Lake Recreation Area of the Indian Peaks Wilderness.
 It lies at treeline in a stunning alpine valley framed by Navajo (13,409'), Apache (13,441') and Shoshoni (12,967') peaks.

-The trail continues 2.3 miles on to Isabelle Glacier (12,025'), the origin of South Saint Vrain Creek and Lake Isabelle's primary benefactor.
-Visitors will enjoy abundant wildflowers, good fishing and mild grades on the hike to Lake Isabelle:
+The trail continues 2.3 miles to its source at Isabelle Glacier (12,025') at the head of the valley.
+Visitors will enjoy abundant flowers, good fishing and mild grades on the hike to Lake Isabelle:

 It undulates mildly past a second Jean Lunning connection (1.2 miles : 10,674') to a clearing with a glimpse of the upper valley (1.6 miles : 10,716').

 The trail steepens (1.85 miles) in a thinning forest to Lake Isabelle and the Pawnee Pass Trail split (2.1 miles : 10,892').
 A social trail leads south across the outlet stream, where you'll likely find a bit more privacy and room to explore.

 The main trail continues west along Isabelle's north shore with access to a number of outcrops, viewpoints and room for anglers.
 Isabelle Glacier is 2.3 miles and 1140' up from Lake Isabelle.